 Hand Clinic and Splinting

-The Hand Clinic assesses children and adults with cerebral palsy and other neurological disabilities on their upper extremities' abilities with the aim of improving their hand functions and increases participation in self-care, social, educational and vocational activities and Activities of Daily Living (ADL).
+The Hand Clinic assesses children and adults with cerebral palsy and other neurological disabilities on their upper extremities' abilities, with the aim of improving their hand functions and increasing participation in self-care, social, educational and vocational activities.
 Following the assessment, the Occupational Therapists will provide recommendations and referrals for surgical or non-surgical interventions.

-In our clinic, a Hand surgeon and Occupational Therapist examines the clients, holds discussions and take collective decisions, together with parents/caregivers, to efficiently address the issues of spasticity and muscle weakness affecting hand functions.
+During the clinic, a Hand surgeon examines the clients, holds discussions and takes collective decisions with the Occupational Therapist and parents/caregivers, in order to efficiently address the issues of spasticity and muscle weakness affecting hand functions.

 Children with cerebral palsy and other neurological conditions affecting muscle tone often present with high tone or hypertonicity in their bodies, especially in their arms, hands and legs.
 Often called spasticity, this tone can be very painful, leading to constant muscle spasm or clonus and can eventually cause contractures or fixed deformities and shortened tendons.
 Spasticity also limits movements and makes manipulating an object, walking and talking, or even just moving difficult or impossible for some children.